dedeswim/ml_project_1/README.md

 ```shell
 pip install --user --requirement requirements.txt
 ```
-For visualization purposes in the feature selection and engineering phase, we also used matplotlib, seaborn and pandas, but they are not needed to run the models.
+For visualization purposes in the feature selection and engineering phase, we also used matplotlib, seaborn and pandas, but they are not needed to run the models and the final training.

 ## Project structure